truecharts/website/src/content/docs/clustertool/csi/index.md

 ### Special Mention

 For users that want to keep things simple, with data on the OS disk and decent snapshotting.
-We would advice using Longhorn.

 This would not require extra drives and can easily be configured for single-node (1 replica) as wel as clustered storage (3 replicas).
+In addition longhorn would not conflict with any of the other CSIs listed above, meaning users can easily start experimenting with other CSIs as well, while still relying on Longhorn.

+Hence for most users starting-out we would advice starting-out using Longhorn.